donnemartin/dev-setup/README.md

 * Setup the Amazon Web Services (AWS) environment
 * Setup common databases

+Sections Summary:
-**Section 1: Installation** contains the dotfiles/scripts (TLDR version).
-The following sections contain more information about what is installed in Section 1.
+* Section 1 contains the dotfiles/scripts to setup your system (TLDR version).
+* Sections 2 through 6 detail more information about what is installed in Section 1.
+It also describes some intallation details if you prefer to install specific components.

 ## Section 1: Installation